Fix 1: Check Site Permissions

 Tracking Prevention is a useful feature in Microsoft Edge to block tracking scripts and malicious codes in the browser.
 However, if you’ve enabled Strict Tracking Prevention in Microsoft Edge, some websites may fail to load images or videos.

-You can fix this easily by setting the Tracking Prevention to Balanced mode.
+You can fix this by setting the Tracking Prevention to Balanced mode.
 Here’s how.

 Step 1: Open the settings menu in Microsoft Edge.

 Step 2: In the Privacy, search, and services tab, select Balanced mode.
-Ensure that the toggle next to Always use “Strict” tracking prevention when browsing InPrivate is also turned off.
+Ensure the toggle for Always use “Strict” tracking prevention when browsing InPrivate is also turned off.

 Fix 4: Clear Browser Cache

 Press Ctrl + Shift + Delete to access the Clear browsing data panel.
 Use the drop-down menu under Time range to select All time.
-Then, mark the box that reads Cached images and files and hit Clear now.
+Then, check the box for Cached images and files and hit Clear now.

 Was this helpful?